Possible Reasons for Suspect Database and How to Fix It?

 SQL Server is the most commonly used database management application to store and retrieve data.
 There are several errors and issues encountered by many users while using the database server.
-Some of them may be rectified using manual methods, others may not.
+Some of them may be rectified using manual methods while others may not.
 One such issue is the database goes into Suspect Mode.
 Advanced SQL users find it difficult to access data or connect to a database once it enters the suspect mode.
-In this post, are described as possible reasons for suspect database and best solution to fix Suspect Database in SQL Server.
+This post describe possible reasons for suspect database and best solution to fix Suspect Database in SQL Server.
 However, there a number of alternative solutions available in the market to recover database from suspect mode